 Technology Information and Communication Technology (ICT) is of critical importance to St Mary’s School in facilitating and supporting learning, teaching and other administrative activities for teachers, students, parents and administrators.

 Teachers incorporate ICT systems and resources into the curriculum to enhance student learning and maximise educational outcomes.
 Each classroom is equipped with an interactive board and laptops and iPads are available to all students throughout the school with a one to one laptop program for the Secondary School students.

 The library contains additional laptops and desktop computers which each class is able to use.
 Students are also invited to use these technology facilities during their lunch breaks.

 With the increasing use of ICT we set expectations for the use of ICT for both staff and students.
 Our students are not only taught how to use technology skills such as typing, using a mouse, how to create documents, send emails and search the internet they are educated about safe and responsible online behaviours including communicating ethically and legally.
 Students are supervised when using technology and internet access is provided through a filtered internet service; no filtering system is perfect which is why we reinforce the importance and encourage students to report anything they see or hear that is inappropriate.

-St Mary’s Parish School also has an onsite ICT Technician who provides technical support and assistance to both staff and students.
+St Mary’s School also has an onsite ICT Technician who provides technical support and assistance to both staff and students.

 Camps afford students the opportunity to make their own decisions and organise themselves away from their parents’ guiding hands.
 Students are allowed to develop their own sense of self and their place in the world.